swiftlang/swift/docs/Modules.rst

 add some convenience APIs to make the existing interface more Swift-friendly.

-This replacement syntax (using the current module name in an import) cannot be used to overlay a Swift module, because `Modules are uniquely identified by their full name`_.
+This replacement syntax (using the current module name in an import) cannot be used to overlay a Swift module, because :ref:`module-naming`.

 Multiple source files, part 2